Can I Trademark a Username?

 Read the full article here.

 If you are uncertain whether your activities on social media will qualify as a service in the USPTO’s eyes, you should contact our associates so that they may evaluate the strength of your potential application for trademark registration.
-We'll work with you through teh simple five step process to secure your trademark.
+Our trademark lawyers will guide you through the entire process to ensure your business entity secures all necessary legal protections.
+We'll work with you through the simple five-step process to secure your trademark.

 Click for sound